Kloop: Awards and accolades

+In 2024 Kloop was awarded Free Media Pioneer award by International Press Institute for "supporting the future of quality media in the country and upholding democracy."

+Kloop is also the only Central Asian media outlet that was featured at the TED conference, with its co-founder Bektour Iskender being a TED Senior Fellow.

 Safety concerns and legal challenges

 While working on the Plunder and Patronage series, journalists faced a number of risks, including a death threat to one of them.
 One of the main sources for the story, self-confessed money launderer Aierken Saimaiti, was murdered in Istanbul, Turkey, ten days before the first part of the investigation was published.

 The investigation caused an outrage in Kyrgyzstan, where two anticorruption protests took place at the end of 2019 as a reaction to what had been revealed.

 In December 2019 the family of Raimbek Matraimov, a powerful former Kyrgyz customs official who was described as one of the key people in the criminal scheme, filed a lawsuit against Kloop and Radio Liberty.
 Reporters Without Borders (RSF), an organization that advocates for the freedom of the press, called this lawsuit absurd and called a Kyrgyz court to dismiss it.
-The Matraimov family are seeking 780,000 euros in damages in connection with the investigation.
+The Matraimov family were seeking 780,000 euros in damages in connection with the investigation.

 Despite the ongoing legal battle, in June 2020 Kloop, OCCRP, and Radio Liberty published two more parts of the series, this time joined by investigative network Bellingcat.
 Besides publishing new stories, this time the consortium also published all the originals of the financial documents that were used in the investigation.